FFVIIMidgar/gildedrose/README.md

 guest's storage requirements as closely as possible, to maximize profit.
 	* P1: No other guests have occupied the room and the remaining storage occupancy is equal to the item count.
 	* P2: No other guests have occupied the room and the remaining storage occupancy is not equal to the item count.
-	* P3: Other guests have occupied the room and the remaining storage occupancy is equal to the item count.xa
+	* P3: Other guests have occupied the room and the remaining storage occupancy is equal to the item count.
 	* P4: Other guests have occupied the room and the remaining storage occupancy is not equal to the item count.